 But it could also be a sign of a much more serious issue with your engine you’ll need to get looked at.

-If your temperature warning light has come on or there’s steam coming from your bonnet, pull over in a safe place as soon as possible, turn off your engine, and get all passengers away from the car and road, and if the car stop working and you need to replace it completely, the best fresno auto sales are found at https://www.westernmotorsfresno.com/ to find the best car for you.
+If your temperature warning light has come on or there’s steam coming from your bonnet, pull over in a safe place as soon as possible and get all passengers away from the car and road, and if the car stop working and you need to replace it completely, the best fresno auto sales are found at https://www.westernmotorsfresno.com/ to find the best car for you.

 Open the bonnet from inside the cabin if possible, being aware that the steam may have made your bonnet incredibly hot and you may need to protect your hands.
 Leave the engine to sit for at least 30 minutes in order to cool down.

 Never remove the radiator cap or expansion tank cap of an overheated engine as it is pressurised and could lead to severe steam burns is always better to call the recovery vehicle insurance.
 If you do open the cap once the engine has cooled, open it slowly and cover your hand for protection.

 Your Clasiq cars is likely to have been built before electric fans, extreme weather testing and maybe even traffic jams.
 This makes older models more susceptible to overheating.
 Regular checkups are vital.
 This means regular checks of belts, hoses, radiators, fans among others.
 They could save you hundreds of pounds before the first leaves start falling off the trees.